ShayVD/evolutionary-algorithms-visualization/README.md

 That's it!
 The application will automatically:
 1. Load your algorithm file using the `filePath` specified in the configuration
-2. Register the algorithm in the algorithm selector
+2. Register the algorithm in the algorithm selector dropdown
 3. Display algorithm details in the algorithm details component
 4. Set up the controls for parameters
 5. Create instances when selected

-This modular approach eliminates the need to modify existing files when adding new algorithms, making the process as simple as possible.
+The application uses a dynamic loading system that automatically discovers and loads algorithms based on the configuration file, so there's no need to modify any UI components when adding new algorithms.